soumyadipcsis/SamaTulyata4PLC/README.md

 # NOTE For MODELs Reviewer
 It is a Petri net-based equivalence checker.
 Our Petri net model is a restricted CPN (Colored Petri Net) model with two properties: it is 1-safe and deterministic.
 Places are associated with sets of functions, and transitions are associated with guard conditions.
 By mistake in two places CPN is mentioned.
 Whenever a CPN model is mentioned, it refers to a model that satisfies these two properties.
+In revised version we will modified for better readability.
 # SamaTulyata4PLC
  The tool is written in python.
 To run the tool use the following command `python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>`.
 To get exhaustive tool output use